Your friends are fundraising. Don't miss out, opt in.

 Story

-Thanks for taking the time to visit my JustGiving page!
-Please take some time to read this information and consider sponsoring a support session, or giving anything you can towards them!
+Thanks for taking the time to visit our JustGiving page.
+Please take some time to read this information and consider giving anything you can towards the charity Escapeline as a whole, or towards the new family support group we have recently set up in BCP.

-As many of you will know, I'm a Social Worker, and having worked in a Child Sexual Exploitation team before, I have an absolute passion for tackling the enslavement and abuse of young people through exploitation - whether that be criminal, county lines, sexual exploitation or modern day slavery.
-And yes, it's going on all around you, for any family, all of the time, in your town, in your village, in your child's school, and probably on your street!
+Annie and I are passionate about tackling the enslavement and abuse of young people through exploitation - whether that be criminal, county lines, sexual exploitation, domestic servitude or modern day slavery.
+And yes, it's going on all around you, in ANY family, all of the time, in your town, in your village, in your child's school, and probably on your street.

-Parents and carers are left feeling ashamed, terrified, and like the situation is their fault; but it isn't.
-Trying to exit an organised crime group is one of the most complex, difficult, frightening, and risky times for a young person.
-They are often being threatened daily, physically harmed, are drug addicted after it's been used as a grooming method, have debt bondage attached to them, and the exploiters have successfully distanced them from those who love them.
-Every minute of their life and every choice is controlled, and they aren't free to disclose.
+Parents, carers and families are left feeling ashamed, terrified, and like the situation is their fault; but it isn't.
+Trying to escape from an organised crime group is one of the most complex, difficult, frightening, and risky times for a young person.
+They are often being threatened daily, physically harmed, can be drug addicted (often after it's been used as a grooming method), have debt bondage attached to them, and the exploiters have successfully distanced them from those who love them.
+Every minute of their life and every choice is controlled, and they are not free to disclose.

-A few years ago I worked with a mum whose son was trapped in exploitation by a serious organised crime group (gang) Her faith, determination and tenacity was honestly the most inspiring thing I've ever seen.
+A few years ago I worked with a mum whose son was trapped in exploitation by a serious organised crime group (gang) Her faith, determination and tenacity was honestly the most inspiring thing I have ever seen.
 We had many discussions about how there wasn't any 'peer' support available for parents to come together when they feel isolated, misunderstood and excluded.
-She simply said, "Together we can fight exploitation, make change and win as a community"...and so the idea was born!
+She simply said, "Together we can fight exploitation, make change and win as a community"...and so the idea of a family support group was born.

-The more young people and people in their networks that can be reached, the better.
+The more young people and their networks that can be reached, the better.

 Donation summary